Lemon Tree Passage - Tanilba Bay

 Lemon Tree Passage - Tanilba Bay has a typical household mix, with a lower-than-average median household size

-Family households account for 69.5% of all households, including 21.2% that are couples with children, 34.2% that are couples without children, and 13.1% that are single parent families.
-Non-family households make up the remaining 30.5%, with lone person households at 27.4% and group households comprising 3.3% of the total.
+Family households account for 69.5% of all households, including 21.2% couples with children, 34.2% couples without children, and 13.1% single parent families.
+Non-family households make up the remaining 30.5%, consisting of 27.4% lone person households and 3.3% group households.
 The median household size is 2.3 people, which is smaller than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households